 iCAP Resilience Team had their last meeting of the academic year on Tuesday, April 25th, at 1PM.
 The team edited the Carbon Offset Statement.
 The team will send this this statement as a recommendation format to the iWG.

 You are here

-Develop Local Carbon Offset Program (Proposed)
+Develop Local Carbon Offset Program (In Progress)

 This program will help improve the development of local community while reach the carbon emission goal.
 For example, if we buy verified carbon offsets from farmers, the funds can be paid to farmer to develop agriculture techniques which will make it more environment-friendly and produce more carbon offset reduction.
 Although the cost will be little more than in international market, purchasing carbon offsets locally will be more responsible for local communities.
 After all, the goal of carbon emission reduction is to take the responsibility of protecting the environment, not just meet the emission standard.